Survival Analysis via Ordinary Differential Equations: Simulation Studies

-Tables~\ref{tab:ltm} and \ref{tab:ltm2} summarize the estimates of regression coefficients based on $100$ replications.
-Table~\ref{tab:ltm} indicates that when either the Cox model or the AFT model is correctly specified, the sieve estimator for the corresponding correctly specified ODE model achieves similar performance as the partial-likelihood based estimator for the Cox model or the rank-based estimator for the AFT model.
-From Table~\ref{tab:ltm2}, we can see that the bias of the estimator for the general linear transformation model, i.e. ODE-Flex, is nearly negligible in all settings.
+For the general linear transformation model, we find that the proposed ODE-Flex method has advantages against the existing SPR method in terms of estimation accuracy, numerical stability, and computational efficiency.
+We refer to the Supplemental Material for detailed results and comparison with SPR.
+From Table~\ref{tab:ltm2}, we can see that the bias of the ODE-Flex estimator is nearly negligible in all settings.
 The standard error estimators are close to the sample standard errors, and the corresponding 95\% confidence intervals achieve a reasonable coverage proportion.
-When the Cox model and the AFT model are correctly specified, their estimators achieve smaller standard errors than those for ODE-Flex, which is expected because both $q(\cdot)$ and $\alpha(\cdot)$ are unspecified in ODE-FLex.
-However, when the Cox model and the AFT model are mis-specified, such as in settings 3) and 4), the estimates under the Cox model and the AFT model clearly deviate from the true values.
-Figure~\ref{fig:ltm} shows the mean of $\hat{\alpha}(\cdot)$ and $\hat{q}(\cdot)$ respectively, and the mean of estimated survival functions for two representative groups of covariates, where $x_1$ and $x_2$ are set to the mean $0$ and the binary covariate $x_3$ is either $0$ or $1$.
-As one can see from Figure~\ref{fig:ltm}, the means of $\hat{\alpha}(\cdot)$, $\hat{q}(\cdot)$, and the estimated survival functions under the general linear transformation model are all close to the true functions.
+When the Cox model, the logarithmic transformation model, or the AFT model is correctly specified, their estimators (in Table~\ref{tab:ltm}) achieve smaller standard errors than those for ODE-Flex (in Table~\ref{tab:ltm2}), which is expected because both $q(\cdot)$ and $\alpha(\cdot)$ are unspecified in ODE-Flex.
+Figure~\ref{fig:ltm} shows the mean of $\hat{\alpha}(\cdot)$ and $\hat{q}(\cdot)$ respectively.
+As one can see, the means of $\hat{\alpha}(\cdot)$ and $\hat{q}(\cdot)$ under the general linear transformation model are all close to the true functions.
+Moreover, the relative computing time of ODE-Flex increases in a much smaller rate than that of SPR as the sample size grows as shown in the right panel of Figure~\ref{fig:npmle_rank_ode_computing_summary}.

+Note we have also considered other alternative knots placements (see the Supplemental Material) and our numerical results suggest that knot selection does not appear critical for the proposed method.